-At Bolt Burdon Kemp, we have been since 1986.
-In the last 30 years, we have dealt with every scenario imaginable from head-on collisions to rear shunts.
+At Bolt Burdon Kemp, we have been representing injured children since 1986.
+For over 35 years, we have dealt with every scenario imaginable from head-on collisions to rear shunts.

 When children are involved in road accidents the consequences can be devastating, particularly if they have suffered a brain injury.
 As the parent or carer of a child who has suffered a brain injury in a road accident, you need to feel confident that you have instructed a solicitor who understands the unique features of the law relating to children and road accidents.

 Many of our clients in the child brain injury team are children who have been hit by a car whilst crossing the road.
 Sadly, this is a common occurrence.
 In cases involving child pedestrians, it is common for the driver to say the accident was the child’s fault.
 Even if your child ran into the road without looking, there were no witnesses, and the driver was driving within the speed limit, we may be able to help.

 Children are classed as vulnerable road users because they are unable to judge the speed of oncoming vehicles and may misunderstand the intention of drivers.
 They can be easily distracted and at risk of running into the road without looking.
 As a result, drivers are required to take extra care and to drive with the safety of children in mind at a speed suitable for the conditions (Highway Code Rule 205).
 Drivers must drive carefully and slowly when passing parked vehicles including ice cream vans, bus stops and schools (Highway Code Rule 206).

 If your child was a passenger and suffered a brain injury in a road traffic accident, they will be usually be entitled to claim compensation from the driver of the vehicle in which they were travelling, or the driver of another vehicle who caused the accident.
 The child can still make a claim if their parent/carer caused the accident.
 In this situation, the parent/carer’s insurance company would pay the child’s compensation.